 An Entirely Solicited, Occasionally Illustrated and Completely Unreliable Memoir

 Yes, that’s right, she is my mother.
 Anybody who saw her Violetta in La Traviata of 1975 at the Venice Opera, will attest to her skill and her heft.
-It was said at the time, (a tad unkindly by one reviewer) she could fill the house with both her voice and her abundant physical assets.
-Not long after, this reviewer met with an unfortunate accident, involving a cement hopper.
+It was said at the time that she could fill the house with both her voice and her abundant physical assets.
+Not long after, the reviewer who made this remark, met with a fatal accident involving a cement hopper.

-He sported a mass of wiry hair and bushy sideburns, providing his narrow shoulders with prodigious drifts of snowy dandruff.
-He had an accidental opportunity to view my drawing before I could secrete it away and, oddly, it was one of the few occasions he remained silent.
+Pickles sported a mass of wiry hair and bushy sideburns, providing his narrow shoulders with ever-descending drifts of dandruff.
+He had an accidental opportunity to view my drawing before I could secrete it and it was one of the few occasions he remained silent.
 Master Pickles found, however, several other occasions to declare his point of view.

 Master Pickles was an ambiguously comforting presence in my life at Schloss but at least he was wrong about one thing; I was not destined for a hard life.
 I invariably landed on my feet, granted at the expense of others; but one must get ahead.
-With this assessment of my early school career and with the encouragement of my parents, I entered into what became a lifetime of psychotherapy, interrupted briefly by a litigious stint as a psychotherapist myself.
+With the above assessment of my early school career and the agreement of my parents, I entered into what became a lifetime of psychotherapy, interrupted briefly by a litigious stint as a psychotherapist myself.
 That, of course, is another story for which I would need many hours and the presence of my lawyer to explain.

 There are many drawings from this time still in existence.
 I made a drawing of my mother while we were on holiday in Bali, I was about thirteen and it remains one of the few realistic renderings I have produced.
 She is standing on the beach at Legian in a wide sunhat, peering down at a diminutive fruit seller carrying a large bowl of fruit on her head.

-My mother has an expression of superiority only she could muster.
-I called the drawing ‘Hate’ but changed it to ‘Hat’, before showing it to Giselda, who predictably found it abhorrent, saying it was not realistic to make a human, the same colour as a boiled lobster.
+In the drawing and on the day, my mother has an expression of superiority only she could muster.
+I called the drawing ‘Hate’ but changed it to ‘Hat’, before showing it to Giselda, who predictably found it abhorrent, saying it was not realistic to make a human, namely herself, the same colour as a boiled lobster.
 I decided not to press the fact that she was, in fact, severely sunburned.
 By this time she had lost a fair proportion of her weight, although she remained a formidable woman for the rest of her life.
 The holiday was brief and consisted mainly of her providing me with a babysitter for every day we were ensconced at the resort, while she consorted with a variety of young Balinese men.

 Serendipitously, my father was building a two hundred room luxury resort at Ubud in central Bali, on the slopes of the beautiful but now spoiled, Campuan Valley.
 It was a ghastly Ziggurat of showy opulence; a testament to the heady days of excess exerted by the scions of Indonesia’s ruling classes and ably assisted by chancer’s like my father.
 Although father promised to be there to meet me (having been an absent parent my entire life) he never showed up, much to my relief.
 After all, I had never met the man and from what I had heard I would be better off not doing so.
 In regard to matters family, I should mention here I have a half-brother, Shane who I met much later; fear not I will come to him eventually.
 Actually, on reflection, it might be wise to be a little fearful.